Help us match you with local pros in your area

 HVAC contractors in Tennessee are only required to be licensed if they work on projects valued above $25,000.
 For these jobs, they require a mechanical contractor license from the Department of Commerce and Insurance.

 Many counties will require a Limited Licensed Electrician license to handle jobs that involve electrical work, and there may be other local requirements for HVAC contractors.
 Make sure that you confirm any requirements with your city or municipal government before signing a contract.
 Always check a provider's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-You'll want to select a company with glowing reviews and stories of positive service experiences.
+Choose a provider with glowing reviews and stories of positive service experiences.

-Always make sure you know what a company’s process looks like.
-When getting HVAC repairs, ask your provider to specify which parts require replacement and why.
-Confirm that your technician will clean and test your system afterward to verify proper operation.
-When replacing your HVAC system, have the provider describe the new energy efficiency, estimated installation time, brand, features, and model.
-Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should list the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test the full system afterward to ensure proper functioning.
+When replacing your HVAC, ask the installation company to provide details on the new estimated installation time, model, brand, features, and energy efficiency.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-You should have your HVAC system inspected approximately twice a year.
-After completing their inspection, your technician will tell you if any services are required.
-You should also call a technician if you start noticing issues such as strange noises, leaks, or unusual smells.
+You should have your HVAC system inspected twice annually.
+After completing their inspection, your technician will inform you what services are needed.
+You should also have your system inspected if you notice new issues such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
-You might also consider installing a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You could also consider a smart thermostat.

-Your HVAC company might have financing options through a third-party lender, or you might be able to obtain your own loan.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you may choose to obtain a loan on your own.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: